 We added some features based on this.
 I won’t say which ones.

-This surprised me most.
+The "emotional buffer" use case surprised me most.

 Salespeople use AI to handle difficult customers—not just for efficiency, but for emotional regulation.